Compressed air: Breathing

-Air for breathing may be stored at high pressure and gradually released when needed, as in scuba diving, or produced continuously to meet requirements, as in surface-supplied diving.
+Air for breathing may be stored at high pressure and gradually released when needed, as in scuba diving and self-contained breathing apparatus (SCBA) or used by firefighters and industrial workers, or produced continuously to meet requirements, as in surface-supplied diving.
 Air for breathing must be free of oil and other contaminants; carbon monoxide, for example, in trace volumetric fractions that might not be dangerous at normal atmospheric pressure may have deadly effects when breathing pressurized air due to proportionally higher partial pressure.
 Air compressors, filters, and supply systems intended for breathing air are not generally also used for pneumatic tools or other purposes, as air quality requirements differ.

 Workers constructing the foundations of bridges or other structures may be working in a pressurized enclosure called a caisson, where water is prevented from entering the open bottom of the enclosure by filling it with air under pressure.
 It was known as early as the 17th century that workers in diving bells experienced shortness of breath and risked asphyxia, relieved by the release of fresh air into the bell.
 Such workers also experienced pain and other symptoms when returning to the surface, as the pressure was relieved.
 Denis Papin suggested in 1691 that the working time in a diving bell could be extended if fresh air from the surface was continually forced under pressure into the bell.
 By the 19th century, caissons were regularly used in civil construction, but workers experienced serious, sometimes fatal, symptoms on returning to the surface, a syndrome called caisson disease or decompression sickness.
 Many workers were killed by the disease on projects such as the Brooklyn Bridge and the Eads Bridge and it was not until the 1890s that it was understood that workers had to decompress slowly, to prevent the formation of dangerous bubbles in tissues.

 Air under moderately high pressure, such as is used when diving below about 20 m, has an increasing narcotic effect on the nervous system.
 Nitrogen narcosis is a hazard when diving.
 For diving much beyond 30 m, it is less safe to use air alone and special breathing mixes containing helium are often used.

+In land-based applications, SCBAs, UEBSS (USA), and EBBS (EU) provide breathable air for emergency responders, industrial workers, and military personnel in hazardous environments.
+These devices use compressed air cylinders to supply clean air to the wearer, ensuring safety in oxygen-deficient or contaminated atmospheres.
+To enhance operational safety and efficiency, Kee Connections Buddy Breather coupling allows users to share air in emergency situations.
+This coupling system enables firefighters or other SCBA users to connect their breathing apparatuses, providing life-saving air support when needed.
+Such innovations help improve survivability and teamwork in high-risk conditions.